ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

     ```
     {: pre}

     Provision a {{site.data.keyword.databases-for-postgresql}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
-Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-cli).
+Available hosting sizes and their `members_host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-cli).
 For example, `{"members_host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.

     ```sh
     ibmcloud resource service-instance-create test-database databases-for-elasticsearch enterprise us-south -p '{"members_host_flavor": "b3c.4x16.encrypted"}'